xiurongy3506/github-tutorial/README.md

 ---
 ## Workflow & Commands
 If you want to commit another file to github(the remote repository), the process will be different.
-Let's commit another mesaage to the same README.md file we've been working on.
+Let's commit another message to the same README.md file we've been working on.
 1. Make sure you are on your repo in a command line (at cloud9)
-* You should see USERNAME: ~/workspace/[name of your repo] $
+* You should see ```USERNAME: ~/workspace/[name of your repo] $```
 2. Open up your README.md.
 You can use the following to help you open.
     * c9 README.md
 3. Add or delete anything in the text go back to your terminal.